 We are closely monitoring the situation and are taking all the necessary steps, in accordance with the directives issued by the Québec government, to ensure the health and safety of the public and of our teams.
-As activities gradually resume in response to government announcements, we will progressively reopen several jobsites to meet our customers’ needs and help restart the Québec economy.
-This return to work will be carried out with great care, in keeping with the recommendations of public health authorities.
+As the lockdown continues, we will continue to carry out our activities to meet our customers’ needs.

 - In case of an outage, call 1 800 790‑2424 or consult the Outage map .